wlandau/fbseq/README.md

 # Install an MCMC backend package

-[`fbseqSerial`](https://github.com/wlandau/fbseqSerial)  and [`fbseqCUDA`](https://github.com/wlandau/fbseqCUDA) , are backend packages that run the MCMC behind the scenes.
-Only one is required.  [`fbseqSerial`](https://github.com/wlandau/fbseqSerial)  can run on most machines, but it is slow for large datasets. [`fbseqCUDA`](https://github.com/wlandau/fbseqCUDA)  requires special hardware (i.e. a CUDA general-purpose graphics processing unit), but it's much faster due to parallel computing.
+[`fbseqOpenMP`](https://github.com/wlandau/fbseqOpenMp)  and [`fbseqCUDA`](https://github.com/wlandau/fbseqCUDA) , are backend packages that run the MCMC behind the scenes.
+Only one is required.  [`fbseqOpenMP`](https://github.com/wlandau/fbseqOpenMP) can run on most machines, but it is slow for large datasets. [`fbseqCUDA`](https://github.com/wlandau/fbseqCUDA)  requires special hardware (i.e. a CUDA general-purpose graphics processing unit), but it's much faster due to parallel computing.
 Installation is similar to that of [`fbseq`](https://github.com/wlandau/fbseq)  and is detailed in their respective `README.md` files and package vignettes.

 # Quick start

-After installing [`fbseq`](https://github.com/wlandau/fbseq)  and [`fbseqSerial`](https://github.com/wlandau/fbseqSerial), the following should take a couple seconds to run.
+After installing [`fbseq`](https://github.com/wlandau/fbseq)  and [`fbseqOpenMP`](https://github.com/wlandau/fbseqOpenMP), the following should take a couple seconds to run.
 The example walks through an example data analysis and shows a few key features of the package.
 For more specific operational details, see the [tutorial vignette](https://github.com/wlandau/fbseq/blob/master/vignettes/tutorial.html).

 ```
 library(fbseq)

-back_end = "serial" # change this to "CUDA" to use fbseqCUDA as the backend
+back_end = "OpenMP" # change this to "CUDA" to use fbseqCUDA as the backend

 # Example RNA-seq dataset wrapped in an S4 class.
 data(paschold)